chrox/RealTimeElectrophy/README.txt

 INSTALLATION

-To install from source, type this from a command line from the RealTimeElectrophy base directory (not implement right now):
+To install from source, type this from a command line from the RealTimeElectrophy base directory:

 python setup.py install

+For windows users binary distribution is also provided.

 LICENSE